carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 4 : July 10, 2018

 **Today's Progress** : Learned about Linear Regression with multiple variables, Polynomial Regression, Feature Scaling, and Normal Equation.
-I  also learned using Octave and did some basic operations, plotting data, control statements and vectorization and finished the first programming assignment.
+I  also learned using Octave and did some basic operations, plotting data, control statements, vectorization and finished the first programming assignment.

 **Thoughts** : Some concepts are quite difficult at first but I'm able to understand it.
 I learned how linear regression can be extended to accommodate multiple input features and best practices for implementing linear regression.